kenvunz/puppetlabs-apache/README.passenger.md

 ## PassengerMaxPoolSize

-Set's the maximum number of Passenger application processes that may simultaneouly run.
+Set's the maximum number of Passenger application processes that may simultaneously run.
 The default value is 6.

 http://www.modrails.com/documentation/Users%20guide%20Apache.html#_passengermaxpoolsize_lt_integer_gt

 ## PassengerPoolIdleTime

-The maximum number of seconds a Passenger Application process will be allowed to remain idle before being shutdown.
+The maximum number of seconds a Passenger Application process will be allowed to remain idle before being shut down.
 The default value is 300.

 http://www.modrails.com/documentation/Users%20guide%20Apache.html#PassengerPoolIdleTime

 ## PassengerMaxRequests

 The maximum number of request a Passenger application will process before being restarted.
-The default value is 0, which indicates that a process will only shutdown if the Pool Idle Time (see above) expires.
+The default value is 0, which indicates that a process will only shut down if the Pool Idle Time (see above) expires.

 http://www.modrails.com/documentation/Users%20guide%20Apache.html#PassengerMaxRequests

-# PassengerStatThrottleRate
+## PassengerStatThrottleRate

-Sets how often Passenger performs filesystem checks, at most once every _x_ seconds.
+Sets how often Passenger performs file system checks, at most once every _x_ seconds.
 Default is 0, which means the checks are performed with every request.

 http://www.modrails.com/documentation/Users%20guide%20Apache.html#_passengerstatthrottlerate_lt_integer_gt